NasifAhmed/dotfiles/README.md

 ## Things each option does :
 1. Detects package manager tweaks some stuff and then installs these packages `git fzf wget make gcc unzip openssh-clients openssl stow ripgrep fd-find fontconfig tldr fastfetch`
 2. Sets up Github with SSH authintication.
-Its hardcoded for my email right now.
-Skip these if you are not me.
 3. Clones this repo to ~/
 4. Sets up dotfiles for all packages.
 Uses [GNU/Stow](https://www.gnu.org/software/stow/stow.html) to symlink them.
 Sets up my personal `bash`, `zsh`, `neovim`, `wezterm` configs.
 5. Installs my needed of fonts.
 You can choose which font to install.